 Rolling Thunder Gradually Evolves

 In February 1965 a plan for an eight-week air campaign was adopted, with the code name Rolling Thunder.
 Initially the bombing was limited to targets below the 19th parallel, north of the Vietnamese Demilitarized Zone but far south of the Chinese border.
 Missions were severely limited by a requirement for approval from Washington for every target, on the timing of every attack and for the types of aircraft and ordnance to be used.
 The bombing campaign was rolled out in accordance with a doctrine of "gradualism", designed to ensure that China would have an opportunity to warn the Americans if a limit to their tolerance was being approached.

-Geographical restrictions were incrementally relaxed, although throughout 1965 greater Hanoi and the area surrounding the port city of Haiphong remained off-limits.
+Throughout the course of the campaign, central Hanoi, the major seaport at Haiphong and the Chinese border area remained off-limits.
 A thirty-mile buffer zone along the Chinese frontier was also proscribed.
 These regions contained the majority of North Vietnamese facilities possessing militarily strategic value.